The Addams Family (1992 TV series): Merchandise

-Playmates Toys produced a series of nine action figures based on the Addams Family animated series.
-This includes Gomez, Morticia, Uncle Fester, Lurch, Pugsley, and Granny among others.
-Each figure includes multiple points of articulation, accessories, and a biography card on their cardback.
-No commercial was ever made for this.
-Books were also produced.
+Playmates Toys developed a line of nine action figures based on The Addams Family animated series.
+Ultimately, six characters were released: Gomez, Morticia, Uncle Fester, Lurch, Pugsley, and Granny.
+The remaining figures - Wednesday, Thing, and Cousin Itt - were advertised as “Coming Soon!” on the packaging but were never produced.
+Each figure featured multiple points of articulation, themed accessories, and a character biography printed on the cardback.
+Although no commercial was ever created to promote the line, a tie-in coloring book was released.